Loading Solar Battery Perth...

 Full remote management

-Best for: Maximizing financial benefits with battery storage.
+Best for: Maximising financial benefits with battery storage.
 Required for WA Battery Scheme.

 All new DER installations use CSIP-AUS compliant equipment (inverters/batteries on the Synergy Supported Solutions List).
 This enables remote communication for grid management and VPP participation.